 Friday I attended several multisite sessions!
 I am blown away by all that I learned.
 Who knew?!
 By the end of the first day, I came to the realization that I am entering a new phase in my WP learning.
 I want to know it all!
 Since I have quite a bit of coding knowledge, from HTML, CSS to PHP, a lot of behind the scene WP gooey stuff is starting to make since with me now.

 I have to say, one of may favorite sessions on Saturday was “PSD to WordPress Theme: Under the skin” with Evan Mullins.
 Wow!
 That’s when light-bulbs really starting going off in my head.
 Evan Mullins was really good at explaining the functions and layout of developing themes.
 One of my goals is to move from customizing child themes to creating my own from the bottom up.
 The info I learned from Mr. Mullins has moved me confidently in that direction.
 I’m only too anxious to learn and create my own themes now!

 Afterwards, I attended the WordCamp after party with my husband Sam at the Cheyenne Grill in Buckhead.
 We had the pleasure of meeting and conversing with Matt Mullenweg, co-founder of WordPress.
 What an inspiration!
 He told us how his passion for music (playing the saxophone) actually was what led him to WP.

-I had such a wonderful time, I can hardly wait for the next WordCamp!
+I had such a wonderful time at WordCamp Atlanta 2012, I can hardly wait for the next WordCamp Atlanta 2013!
 I highly recommend anyone interested in WordPress In attending the next WordCamp!
 Much to be gained!